 Denali has a hard annual deadline for research permit requests to help us better assess cumulative impacts on the park.
-If your proposed research project would wholly or partly take place within Wilderness (designated or eligible), involves ground disturbance (including soil samples), or involves aviation (helicopter, fixed-wing, or unmanned aerial systems), your research application is due no later than March 31
+Please note: Your research application is due no later than March 31

 To conduct research at any national park, you need to provide a study plan and complete an online research application